iree-org/iree/docs/developers/get_started/cmake_options_and_variables.md

 Enables building of the TensorFlow to IREE compiler under `integrations/tensorflow`, including some native binaries and Python packages.
-Note that TensorFlow's build system is bazel and this will require having previously built (or installed) the iree-tf-import at the path specified by `IREE_TF_TOOLS_ROOT`.
+Note that TensorFlow's build system is bazel and this will require having previously built (or installed) the iree-import-tf at the path specified by `IREE_TF_TOOLS_ROOT`.

 #### `IREE_BUILD_TFLITE_COMPILER`:BOOL